mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 {{< figure src="/attachments/developerportal/collaborate/epics/data-migration-example-epics.png" >}}

-{{% alert color="info" %}}Beside the story details above, the remaining details for your stories are migrated according to their equivalents in [Epics](#epics).{{% /alert %}}
+Beside the story details above, the remaining details for your stories are migrated according to their equivalents in [Epics](#epics).

 {{% alert color="warning" %}}In [Stories](/developerportal/collaborate/stories/), files are associated with Comments, not with Stories.
 In Epics, files can only be associated with Stories, not with Comments.
 Therefore, files migrated from Stories will lose their Comment context.{{% /alert %}}

 #### 3.3.3 Migration Report {#migration-report}

-The migration report is available a few seconds after the migration completes (depending on the number of stories you have).
+The migration report is available a few seconds after the migration completes (timing depends on the number of stories you have).

-Click **View Migration Report** to view the migration report:
+Click **View Migration Report**:

 {{< figure src="/attachments/developerportal/collaborate/epics/migration-report-buttons.png" width="400px" >}}